brocksexton/chobots/trunk/readme.md

 To proceed with building the source, simply use "ant" in the terminal and it'll begin building.
 A build should take no longer then 2-3 minutes.

 This Source is the work of dozens of talented individuals, and is based off of SheenieBoy's release.

+For more information about Chobots, please visit the main repository's [readme](https://github.com/ZeSquare/chobots/blob/main/README.md).